myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 This is the easiest way to get started with using MQTT with Cayenne.
 We have implemented various MQTT libraries that bundle an [MQTT client](#bring-your-own-thing-api-mqtt-clients) and support libraries for supporting MQTT.
 Using these, you’ll have access to all of the libraries and code examples you’ll need to quickly program and connect your board to Cayenne.

 We have prepared walkthroughs and libraries for some of the most common toolchain/IDE combinations to help get you up and running as quickly as possible.
-If you would like to use our libraries, the easiest way to get started is to jump to a section below and read through the information and guides provided there.
+If you would like to use [one of our libraries](#bring-your-own-thing-api-libraries), the easiest way to get started is to jump to a section below and read through the information and guides provided there.

 + [Arduino MQTT Library](#bring-your-own-thing-api-using-arduino-mqtt) - For Beginner users.
 This is the easiest way to get started with using Cayenne MQTT in your project.
-In this section we'll cover setting up the popular Arduino IDE as well as installing and configuring Arduino IDE to use Cayenne's Arduino MQTT library.
-It also includes a walkthrough of setting up a specific board, sending sensor data and controlling an actuator from the Cayenne dashboard.
+This section covers installing and configuring the popular Arduino IDE to use Cayenne's Arduino MQTT library.
+It also includes a walkthrough of setting up an Arduino board, sending sensor data to Cayenne and controlling an actuator from the Cayenne dashboard.

 + [C++ Library](#bring-your-own-thing-api-using-c) - For Intermediate users.
 This section walks you through using the C++ Library in your code.
 It includes an example of using the mbed IDE to program & connect a Nucleo board to Cayenne, writing code to send sensor data as well as control an onboard LED from the Cayenne dashboard.

 + [Embedded C Library](#bring-your-own-thing-api-using-embedded-c) - For Advanced users.
 This section discusses the steps needed to make use of the Embedded C library in your code.
-It also includes advice from the Cayenne team as to which areas of the code need to be updated/customized in order to implement support for new boards.
+It also includes advice from the Cayenne team as to which areas of the code need to be updated/customized in order to implement support for new boards in a Cayenne library.

 #### Option 2: Use raw MQTT API functions

-If you are integrating Cayenne into your existing or custom program, you may wish to only use the raw Cayenne BYOT API functions for interacting with Cayenne.
-Typically you will have already chosen your own MQTT client, will already have implemented your own networking calls, and you just need the *Publish-Subscribe* details for Cayenne’s BYOT API.
+If you are integrating Cayenne into your existing or custom program, you may wish to only use raw MQTT calls for interacting with Cayenne.
+Typically you will have already chosen your own MQTT client, will already have implemented your own networking code, and you just need the *Publish-Subscribe* details for Cayenne’s BYOT API.

 If you fall into this camp, you can jump straight to the [MQTT Messaging Topics](#bring-your-own-thing-api-mqtt-messaging-topics) section where you’ll find the API details for MQTT, including the raw MQTT details on topics and behavior.
 We have also prepared a tutorial for using an MQTT client to manually publish and subscribe data so that you can test out using MQTT with Cayenne.